 Applying wine sommelier training to other culinary careers

-Despite the intensity of the Master Sommelier training experience, students who pass either of the Court's first two exams can bring a wealth of knowledge and skill to their culinary careers.
+Considering the intensity of the Master Sommelier training experience, it's no surprise that students who pass either of the Court's first two exams are usually able to bring both knowledge and skill to their subsequent culinary careers.
 Front of house managers can use introductory sommelier training to learn how to run more pleasant and profitable beverage services.
 Servers can leverage the same knowledge to make wine pairings that could lead to customer delight -- and to larger tips.

 Hotels and restaurants that hire dedicated beverage directors generally pay those professionals between $42,000 and $56,000, according to restaurant ratings guide Zagat (zagat.com, 2011).
 There is no Bureau of Labor Statistics data on sommelier salaries.
 Although floor sommeliers don't work for tips, they often participate in tip pools at fine dining establishments, where gratuities can be substantial.
 Editors at Wine Spectator magazine suggest that most sommeliers prefer the gift of a remainder from a diner's bottle, the rarest prize for professionals that really love a good wine.

 - "About the Court of Master Sommeliers," The Court of Master Sommeliers, 2013, http://www.mastersommeliers.org/Pages.aspx/About-CMS-Overview